Feyerabend/cc/ch07/addition/signals/README.md

 - *DC component* (bin $k = 0$) represents the signal mean.
 A non-zero DC bin means the signal has a constant offset added to it.

-- *Noise floor* -- if the spectrum has many small bins rather than a few clear peaks, the signal is noisy in a spectrally broad sense.
+- *Noise floor*--if the spectrum has many small bins rather than a few clear peaks, the signal is noisy in a spectrally broad sense.

 - *Harmonics* appear as evenly spaced peaks at integer multiples of a fundamental.
 They indicate non-linear distortion, clipping, or a naturally harmonic source like a plucked string.

-- *The symmetric half* -- for a real-valued signal, the FFT output above
+- *The symmetric half*--for a real-valued signal, the FFT output above
   $N/2$ is the conjugate mirror of the lower half.
 Use `np.fft.rfft` to work with just the unique positive-frequency half; this halves the output size and avoids confusion.